Curious about what is Coconut Aminos? Then this guide will take you through everything you need to know about this cool paleo friendly soy sauce.

 - Glutamic Acid – increases digestion, prostate health, and function

-Coconut aminos remains enzymatically alive and raw due to the way it is processed.
-This means more health benefits for you.
+Coconut aminos remains enzymatically alive and raw due to the way the sauce is processed.
+This rawness means more health benefits for you.

 How is Coconut Aminos Used?

 Coconut aminos typically comes in a bottle similar to soy sauce and is used exactly as you would use tamari or soy sauce.
-Add it to stews and soups, salad dressings, stir fries, and marinades for that unique umami flavor.
-It is also excellent as a dipping sauce, especially when eating a food that would usually go great with soy.
+Add it to stews and soups, salad dressings, stir-fries, and marinades for that unique umami flavor.
+It is also excellent as a dipping sauce, especially when eating food that would usually go great with soy.

 There are limitless possibilities.
 Essentially, whenever a recipe calls for soy sauce or tamari, you can use coconut aminos.

 As the paleo diet grows in popularity, it is becoming easier and easier to find and buy coconut aminos on the grocery store shelves.
 Local health food stores and chains carry coconut aminos.
 There are also plenty of online suppliers that will ship it straight to your door.